KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/hypostases/hypostases.md

 * Arranges itself into a Pyro Serpent that fires 3 damaging fireballs at the player's general location.
 * Forms a giant ball that cracks open slowly.
 After some time, it causes a heavy explosion that does massive AoE Pyro DMG over the whole field.
   While in Extinguished State:
-* Flies into the air and forms a rhombus with its' shell pieces, firing them quickly from top to bottom.
+* Flies into the air and forms a rhombus with its shell pieces, firing them quickly from top to bottom.
   * The core will be exposed during this attack.
 * Creates a barrier of sorts around itself, targeting random areas and sending a Pyro pillar at said locations, before recalling them, leaving a patch of fire in said area.
 * Spins around while taking on the form of a rocket, deploying three Fire Seeds to reignite itself.